stefanpate/Circuit-Neuromodulation/README.md

 Neuromodulation of Neuromorphic Circuits (Ribar and Sepulchre) https://arxiv.org/abs/1805.05696

 ## Reference
-If you use the model, please cite:
+If you use the model, please cite the paper:

 ```
 @ARTICLE{ribar2018neuromodulation,